zarrs/zarrs-python/README.md

 })
 ```

 If the `ZarrsCodecPipeline` is pickled, and then un-pickled, and during that time one of `store_empty_chunks`, `chunk_concurrent_minimum`, `chunk_concurrent_maximum`, or `num_threads` has changed, the newly un-pickled version will pick up the new value.
-However, one a `ZarrsCodecPipeline` object has been instantiated, these values are then fixed.
+However, once a `ZarrsCodecPipeline` object has been instantiated, these values are then fixed.
 This may change in the future as guidance from the `zarr` community becomes clear.

 ## Concurrency